AU-R-Programming/FinalProject/README.md

 [Package Repository:
 FinalProject](https://github.com/AU-R-Programming/FinalProject)

-The package is called “lmG1” under the “AU-R-Programming/FinalProject” repository.
-The package is designed to perform linear regression where the parameter vector beta is estimated using optimization.
+The package we implemented is called “lmG1” under the “AU-R-Programming/FinalProject” repository.
+The package is designed to perform linear regression where the parameter vector *β* is estimated using optimization.
 The package can be download by using “devtools::install\_github(”AU-R-Programming/FinalProject“)”function.
 Learn more about the lmG1 function in the vignette below.

 To start off, there are two variables that need to be initialized by the
 user:

-    `x`: predictor variables, which is represented by a matrix of dimension n × p.
+    `X`: predictor variables, which is represented by a matrix of dimension n × p.

     `y`: response variable of interest, a vector that we want to predict.

-We are using the `crop.data.csv` as our example data set.
+The example provided below uses `crop.data.csv` as the data set.

+We first downloaded the `lmG1` package from GitHub and read in `crop.data.csv`.
+Then, we subset the data into predictor variables `X` and response variable `y`, while also removing rows with NA values.
+In this specific data set, we further edit the predictor variables to be factors.

 ``` r
 library(devtools)